Oditian4/chak-repo/README.md

-# fIRST REPO
+# First repo

-Some description
+Some description!